Interesting CORS issue – Jersey Web Services, Spring Security, Phone Gap and Ajax - Ideas2IT

-Interesting CORS issue – Jersey Web Services, Spring Security, Phone Gap and Ajax
+Interesting CORS Issue – Jersey Web Services, Spring Security, Phone Gap and Ajax

 {